Kratom Constipation – How Not to be a Victim!

 All of us are familiar with what Korth is and its innumerable benefits, but few know where it comes from or understand how Kratom works within your body.

 First things first, it is essentially a herbal extract from the leaves of a tree known as Mitragyna Speciosa.
 It comes from deep jungles in Thailand and Southeast Asia.
 You can use it in multiple forms, including chewing Kratom tree leaves, brewing dry Kratom tea powder, or an all-natural kratom liquid extract.

-7- HydroxyMitragynine, along with Mitragynine, alkaloids found richly in Kratum, works by targeting specific brain receptors.
-Korth releases dopamine, dobutamine, serotonin, and pain suppressors like endorphins, enkephalins, and serotonin.
+7- HydroxyMitragynine, along with Mitragynine, alkaloids found richly in Kratom, works by targeting specific brain receptors.
+Korth releases dopamine, dobutamine, serotonin, and discomfort suppressors like endorphins, enkephalins, and serotonin.
 At low doses, Mitragyna speciosa makes you feel energetic by acting as a stimulant.
-At moderate amounts, it relieves pain and brings on a euphoric feeling.
+At moderate amounts, it relieves nervousness and brings on a euphoric feeling.
 At high doses, it acts as a sedative and induces feelings of relaxation and sleepiness.